 If you have a mortgage that is likely the first bill you want to pay, after all, you want to keep your roof over your head.

 Next, your auto loan will keep you on the road.
 If you fall behind on these payments your car could be repossessed which could cause even more problems.
-If you feel that your payments are becoming difficult to make then talk to your lender about refinancing or extending the length of your loan which could lead to lower payments.
+If you feel that your payments are becoming difficult to make then talk to your lender about refinancing or extending the length of your loan which could lead to lower bill payments.

 The dreaded student loan payment is another bill that takes up a nice chunk of your pay.
 Unfortunately falling behind on this loan can hurt your credit; if you have a federal loan Uncle Sam could garnish your wages if you fall behind.
-Again, if the payments are too much talk to your lender about what options may be available to help you.
+Again, if the bill payments are too much talk to your lender about what options may be available to help you.